Top 10 Things to Do at Mall of America

 Create digital art, laugh along with stand-up comedians or get a bird's-eye view of the mall by taking a spin on the country's longest indoor zipline.
 What do all these things have in common?
 You can find them at Mall of America.

-Consider that if you only spent 10 minutes in each of the Mall of America’s 500-plus stores, you’d need 86 hours to see them all.
-Soon the mall will be even bigger after a $325 million expansion.
-If you’re a first-timer, pressed for time or want to do more than shop, here are our top 10 favorite Mall of America destinations for interactive entertainment and family fun (some of it’s even free!):
+Consider that if you only spent 10 minutes in each of the Mall of America's 500-plus stores, you'd need 86 hours to see them all.
+If you're a first-timer, pressed for time or want to do more than shop, here are our top 10 favorite Mall of America destinations for interactive entertainment and family fun: